coreysnyder04/Angular1-Webpack-Seed/README.md

 ### Running the App during Development

-The aver-seed project comes preconfigured with a local nodejs Express server.
+The Angular-Webpack-Seed project comes preconfigured with a local nodejs Express server.
 You can start this webserver with `npm start`

 ### Running the App in Production